TanzilaKhalfan2/demo-service/horizontalpodtest/README.md

 ## Overview

-This script is a Bash script that creates a load generator to simulate HTTP requests to a Kubernetes service named `demo-bmw-microservice`.
+This script is a Bash script that creates a load generator to simulate HTTP requests to a Kubernetes service named `demo-microservice`.
 The load generator runs inside a Kubernetes cluster, using a `busybox` pod to make continuous HTTP calls to the service, enabling you to monitor and observe the scaling behavior of your horizontal pod autoscaler.

 ## Prerequisites

 - You have `kubectl` configured and connected to your Kubernetes cluster.
-- The service (`demo-bmw-microservice`) is deployed in the Kubernetes cluster.
+- The service (`demo-microservice`) is deployed in the Kubernetes cluster.
 - Kubernetes namespace where the service is running (default is `default`).

 ## Script Explanation